 After I jotted down the above ideas on how to make our ceilings look taller, I realized our master bedroom checked off almost everything on this list but one.

-Of all the elements on this list, can you guess what I did to our master bedroom to make our ceilings look taller?
+Of all the elements on this list, can you guess which one I chose for our master bedroom?

 Don’t mind the messy bed or terrible pics, this is real life, UNEDITED, photography folks!
 I didn’t want to edit the lighting for fear that it might alter how it really looks.